| Purified Organic

 The raw linseed oil is purified and refined through the addition

-eliminates protein and improves aspects such as the drying time,
+process eliminates protein and improves aspects such as the

-shine and purity.
-Allback purified linseed oil is mold
+drying time, shine and purity.
+Purified linseed oil is mold

 and mildew-free.